-2020 Virtual Breast Cancer Survivorship Event
+2020 Virtual Breast Cancer Survivorship

-We will be livestreaming our event this year.
+We will be using Zoom to livestreaming our event this year.
 The Breast Cancer Survivorship Experience is a unique opportunity for breast & surgical oncology, plastic surgery fellows and other healthcare providers to spend time learning about breast cancer survivorship from both physicians and patients.
 You will have the opportunity to learn about holistic/integrative modalities and discovery firsthand the benefits of programs offered for healing.
 The event is filled with powerful and insightful presentations.

 We made the decision to hold our 2020 BCSE as a virtual event this year.
 We are disappointed we cannot have an in-person event this year due to COVID-19 but hope you will plan to join us for our virtual event.
 Our virtual event starts the evening of 12/4/20 and runs all day Saturday 12/5/20.